EvanMcGorty/learn-agda-by-doing-exercises/table-of-contents.md

 - Type aliases, functions into Set, and compile-time computation
 - Church-encoded Bool

-## (WIP Table of not-yet-completed Contents)

-This section is just for me, so I can develop an overall plan and save ideas for later.

 ### Natural Numbers

 - open import using (...)